2006 Ivory Coast toxic waste dump

-The incident
+Incident

 Background

 In 2002, Mexican state-owned oil company Pemex began to accumulate significant quantities of coker gasoline, containing large amounts of sulfur and silica, at its Cadereyta refinery.
 By 2006 Pemex had run out of storage capacity and agreed to sell the coker gasoline to Trafigura.
 In early 2006, Pemex trucked the coker gasoline to Brownsville, Texas, where Trafigura loaded it aboard the Panamanian registered tanker Probo Koala, which was owned by Greek shipping company Prime Marine Management Inc. and chartered by Trafigura.

-Trafigura desired to strip the sulfurous products out of the coker gasoline to produce naphtha, which could then be sold.
-Instead of paying a refinery to do this work, Trafigura used an obsolete process on board the ship called "caustic washing", in which the coker gasoline was treated with caustic soda.
-The process worked, and the resulting naphtha was resold for a reported profit of $19 million.
+Trafigura was dealing with coker naphtha, a dirty by-product of refining crude oil containing high levels of mercaptans.
+Mercaptans themselves are organic compounds containing sulphur with an exceptionally strong odor.
+Trafigura used a process known as "caustic washing" to combine caustic soda with coker naphtha to capture the mercaptans and create a refined, sellable gasoline allowing the company to turn a high profit while simultaneously avoiding the high costs of proper refinery processes.
+This process had never been tried at sea before Trafigura had done so on Probo Koala, ultimately leading to the accumulation of hazardous waste and the remains of coker naphtha on board the ship.
 The waste resulting from the caustic washing would typically include hazardous substances such as sodium hydroxide, sodium sulfide and phenols.